 Foreign Direct Investment in Indonesia averaged 78.27 IDR Trillion from 2010 until 2019, reaching an all time high of 112 IDR Trillion in the fourth quarter of 2017 and a record low of 35.40 IDR Trillion in the first quarter of 2010.
-This page provides - Indonesia Foreign Direct Investment - actual values, historical data, forecast, chart, statistics, economic calendar and news. source: Investment Coordinating Board of the Republic of Indonesia (BKPM)
+This page provides - Indonesia Foreign Direct Investment - actual values, historical data, forecast, chart, statistics, economic calendar and news.
+Indonesia Foreign Direct Investment - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Investment Coordinating Board of the Republic of Indonesia (BKPM)

-Foreign Direct Investment in Indonesia is expected to be 110.00 IDR Trillion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Foreign Direct Investment in Indonesia to stand at 98.80 in 12 months time.
-In the long-term, the Indonesia Foreign Direct Investment is projected to trend around 98.80 IDR Trillion in 2021, according to our econometric models.
+Foreign Direct Investment in Indonesia is expected to be 97.00 IDR Trillion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Foreign Direct Investment in Indonesia to stand at 100.00 in 12 months time.
+In the long-term, the Indonesia Foreign Direct Investment is projected to trend around 105.00 IDR Trillion in 2021, according to our econometric models.